miguelmota/miguelmota.github.io/content/blog/understanding-stableswap-curve.md

 Ideally the the curve is linear when pools are equally balanced, such as 50M USDC and 50M DAI, so \\(\chi\\) must be a function of the number of X and Y tokens.

- \\(\chi\\) will decrease When pools are out of balance, causing a steeper curve like the product invariant curve.
+ \\(\chi\\) will decrease when pools are out of balance, causing a steeper curve like the product invariant curve.

- \\(\chi\\) will increases When pools are balanced, causing a linear curve like the sum invariant curve with no slippage.
+ \\(\chi\\) will increases when pools are balanced, causing a linear curve like the sum invariant curve with no slippage.

  The sum invariant is multiplied by \\(D\\) to make the leverage factor dimensionless, meaning \\(\chi\\) won't depend on the total number of tokens in the pools or the depth of the pool.